WendyShi001/MDF_Final_Project/README.md

         - Computed rolling 3-hour average
         - Generated zone-level dummy variables
         - Created final feature table for modeling
+      - Saved the processed data locally as `Processed.csv` to create data visualization and geospatial analysis
+        - This data is not included in this git repo due to file size

 4.	**Run EDA Locally**
       - Use `EDA.ipynb` to explore trends and patterns

 5.	**Train and Evaluate Models in the Cloud**
-      - Run `ML_Cloud.ipynb` in a cloud-based Jupyter environment (e.g., Vertex AI)
+      - Enable **Vertex AI** API and create an instance with default settings in the workbench.
+      - Open **Jupyter Lab** and upload `ML_Cloud.ipynb` to run machine learning code
-      - This notebook trains and evaluates the machine learning models using cleaned data
+        - The notebook trains and evaluates the machine learning models using cleaned data

-6. **Review Visualizations**
+7. **Review Visualizations**
       - View final figures in the `Visualization/` folder
       - Key outputs: demand trends, model performance, geospatial zone analysis
 ---